esttorhe/esttorhe.github.io/source/_posts/2015-06-15-hidden-error-variable-on-exhaustive-block.markdown

 # What now?

 For now the workaround is simple; avoid using a `let error` near an exhaustive `catch` block.
-Although that's not quite a solution but a patch; hopefully `Apple` will eventually fix this issue; `Swift 2.0` its still a ß and can contain a fix for this (or at least document it somewhere other than this blog post) by the time it hits production.
+Although that's not quite a solution but a patch; with some luck `Apple` will eventually fix this issue; `Swift 2.0` its still a ß and can contain a fix for this (or at least document it somewhere other than this blog post) by the time it hits production.

 In the meantime I filed a radar [`rdar://21396321`][radar] explaining the issue and also asked [Joe Groff][jckarter] (he works on `Swift` compiler at `Apple`) about this and will update when (if) he answers: